The Oxford Diocesan Bell Fund was set up by the Guild in 1974. It is a registered charity number 268390.

 The Managing Trustees publish an Annual Report each March.
 This records the activities of the Bell Fund in the previous year.
 It Identifies the new monies raised, the level of the interest earned from the investments, the current value of the investments, the grants paid, the provisional grants allocated and the issue of new Grant Application Forms.
 It is presented to the Governing Trustees for adoption at the Bell Fund AGM and is published in the Guild Annual Report.

 In accordance with Charity Commission Rules, independently examined accounts are published for the Bell Fund each year.
 They are provided to the Governing Trustees at the Bell Fund AGM and published for ODG Members to see in Odd Bob.
-Copies of accounts can be found here 2013.
-2014.
+Copies of accounts can be found at the links below:

 For a number of years the Managing Trustees have published an annual Policy setting out how the Fund is being managed with regard to investment strategies; levels of grants; anticipated demands on the Fund and emerging external factors, which are being monitored for their effect on the function and purpose of the Fund.